GEMS Department Chair, Professor

 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099

 Dr. Jonathan M. Husch received his doctorate in geology from Princeton University in 1982 and currently holds the rank of Professor of Geological and Environmental Sciences.
 A member of the Rider faculty since 1980, he was appointed GEMS Chair in 2006.
 Jon's Ph.D. dissertation was a comprehensive study of the petrogenesis and evolution of Palaeozoic anorthosites and related rocks associated with subvolcanic ring complexes, Air Massif, Republic of Niger.
 In addition to his teaching responsibilities at Rider, Jon has been a faculty member at the Princeton-Penn-YBRA Geology Field Camp in Red Lodge, Montana.
 Jon also was a Visiting Research Scientist at Rutgers University where he continued with his ongoing research project on the geochemistry, mineralogy, and petrogenesis of Early Jurassic diabase in the Newark Basin of New Jersey and Pennsylvania.
-Jon and his students have co-authored numerous papers and presentations on this topic and also on the petrogenesis of Late Archean amphibolites from southwest Montana, and the ICP analysis of trace metals in marine, lacustrine, and other environmental samples, particularly those associated with the Centennial Lake Watershed Restoration Project and various research projects focusing on the Delaware River Watershed.
-He also has been involved with research and equipment grants from the NSF and NASA worth more than $500,000.
+Jon and his students have co-authored numerous papers and presentations on this topic and also on the petrogenesis of Late Archean amphibolites from southwest Montana, and the ICP analysis of trace metals in marine, lacustrine, and other environmental samples, particularly those associated with numerous research projects focusing on the Delaware River Watershed.
+In addition, Jon is part of a research group which is investigating various aspects of the geology of Mars; he spent a fall 2012 research sabbatical working on this ongoing project.
+Jon also has been involved with research and equipment grants from the NSF and NASA worth more than $500,000.

 For more detailed information about Dr. Husch's research interests, publications, presentations, course syllabi, curriculum vitae, and other professional activities, click here.